 - Don't even open emails from weird email addresses you don't know.
 They could include viruses that download upon opening or phishing schemes built to take your information.

-- Don't click on links or upload anything you're sent in an email from someone you don't know.
+- Don't click on links or download anything you're sent in an email from someone you don't know.
 You can't always tell malicious links from perfectly innocent ones until it's too late and you've already experienced an online security breach.

 - Set your email account to filter out spam emails to avoid any issues.